-5. Compliance with laws, regulations and procedures

-- (1) A pilot-in-command of a small aeroplane shall comply with the laws, regulations and procedures of any other State in which operations are conducted. - (2) A pilot-in-command of a small aeroplane shall be familiar with- - (a) the laws, regulations and procedures pertinent to the performance of his or her duties; - (b) the prescribed areas to be traversed; - (c) the aerodromes to be used and the air navigation facilities relating to the aerodromes. - (3) A pilot-in-command of a small aeroplane shall ensure that other members of the flight crew are familiar with such laws, regulations and procedures that are pertinent to the performance of their respective duties in the operation of the aeroplane. - (4) A pilot-in-command of a small aeroplane is responsible for operational control.

-- (5) Where an emergency situation which endangers the safety or security of an aeroplane or persons necessitates the taking of action which involves a violation of local regulations or procedures, the pilot-in-command shall notify the appropriate local authority without delay. - (6) Where required by the State in which an emergency situation arises as specified in subregulation (5), the pilot-in-command shall submit a report on any such violation to the appropriate authority of such State; in that event, the pilot-in-command shall also submit a copy of the report to the State of Registry of the aeroplane. - (7) The reports referred to in subregulation (6) shall be submitted to the State in which the incident occurs and the State of Registry within ten days. - (8) A pilot-in-command of a small aeroplane shall have available on board the aeroplane the essential information concerning the search and rescue services in the area over which the aeroplane will be flown. - (9) A pilot-in-command of a small aeroplane shall ensure that flight crew members are able to speak and understand the language used for aeronautical radiotelephony communications as specified in the Civil Aviation (Personnel Licensing) Regulations, 2020. - (10) A pilot in command of a small aeroplane shall ensure that the aeroplane- - (a) has equipment and instrument; and - (b) has communication, navigation and surveillance equipment, specified in the Civil Aviation (Instruments and Equipment) Regulations, 2020.
+GENERAL AVIATION OPERATIONS Compliance with laws, regulations and procedures 4.
+(1) The pilot-in-command of an aero plane to which this part applies shall comply with the laws, regulations and procedures of any other States in which operations are conducted; (2) The pilot in Command shall be familiar with the laws, regulations and procedures, pertinent to the performance of his or her duties, prescribed for the areas to be traversed, the aerodromes to be used and the air navigation facilities relating thereto.
+(3) The Pilot in Command shall ensure that other members of the flight crew are familiar with such laws, regulations and procedures as are pertinent to the performance of their respective duties in the operation of the aeroplane; (4) The Pilot in Command shall have responsibility for operational control; (5) where an emergency situation which endangers the safety or security of the aeroplane or persons necessitates the taking of action which involves a violation of local regulations or procedures, the pilot-in-command shall notify the appropriate local authority without delay.
+(6) where required by the State in which the incident occurs, the pilot-in-command shall submit a report on any such violation to the appropriate authority of such State; in that event, the pilot-in-command shall also submit a copy of it to the State of Registry of the aeroplane.
+(7) the reports refered to in subregulation (6) shall be submitted to the State in which the incident occurs and the State of Registry within ten days.
+(8) The pilot-in-command shall have available on board the aeroplane the essential information concerning the search and rescue services in the area over which the aeroplane will be flown.
+(9) The pilot-in-command shall ensure that flight crew members demonstrate the ability to speak and understand the language used for aeronautical radiotelephony communications as specified in the Civil Aviation (Personnel Licensing) Regulations.
+(10) The pilot in command shall ensure that an areroplane- (a) has equipment and instrument:(b) has communication, navigation and survilklance in the manner provided in the Civil Aviation (Instruments and